-There hasn’t been a great deal of news about the upcoming deregulation of the water market.
-However, behind the scenes, the UK’s water companies are preparing tariffs for businesses, in preparation for the changes.
-So, if you’re a business owner, you can expect to receive some communication over the next couple of months.
+There hasn’t been a great deal of news about the recent deregulation of the water market.
+However, behind the scenes, the UK’s water companies have rolled out new tariffs for businesses.
+So, if you’re a business owner, you should have received some communication over the past couple of months.

 Water deregulation: what’s it all about?

-As with other deregulated markets, such as energy and broadband, you’ll be able to select the supplier of your water and waste.
-Most businesses are currently dictated on who to use, and are served by the incumbent regional provider.
+As with other deregulated markets, such as energy and broadband, you’re able to select the supplier of your water and waste.
+Most businesses used to be dictated to on who to use, and served by the incumbent regional provider.

-That’s all changing on 1 April 2017.
-From that date, the market will open up completely, and you’ll be able to choose your own provider.
-Unfortunately, however, it seems that two-thirds of businesses are unaware the market is changing.
+That all changed on 1 April 2017.
+Since then, the market has opened up completely, and you’re now able to choose your own provider.
+Unfortunately, however, it seems that two-thirds of businesses are unaware the market has changed.

-This change is only affecting business users in England, so households will not be affected, although Scotland has been fully deregulated since 1988.
+This change only affects business users in England, so households are not affected, although Scotland has been fully deregulated since 1988.
 The Scottish model is working well, and it’s hoped that the change in England will follow suit in offering greater choice and lower prices.

 It’s important to note that businesses currently using more than 5,000 cubic meters of water annually are unaffected by this change because they can already make their own choice of supplier.